 In this respect, then, our words, carefully chosen, are of paramount importance in the ‘talking cure’ of mystical therapy.
 Wittgenstein again: ‘it is not a matter of the words one uses or what one is thinking when using them, but rather of the difference they make at various points of life… Practices give words their meaning’ (Wittgenstein 1977; Spring 1950, §317).

 All of this work, if successfully pursued, will lead to what Wittgenstein will term in his later work ‘a change of aspect’.
 He developed this idea as he lived in virtual isolation at a farmhouse in Rosro near Connemara, Ireland in the late 1940s (having resigned his professorship in Cambridge and effectively withdrawn from academic life).
-In his final writings published as Remarks on the Philosophy of Psychology, he returns continually to this concept, as he mused on Jastrow’s famous ‘duck-rabbit’ diagram and how an aspect is changed in our thought and life.
-What fascinated him was how ‘nothing and yet everything’ is changed with the change of aspect As he wrote in 1948 at Rosro:
+In his final writings published as Remarks on the Philosophy of Psychology, he returns continually to this concept, as he mused on Jastrow’s famous ‘duck–rabbit’ diagram and how an aspect is changed in our thought and life.
+What fascinated him was how ‘nothing and yet everything’ is changed with the change of aspect.
+As he wrote in 1948 at Rosro:

 What is incomprehensible is that nothing, and yet everything, has changed, after all.
 That is the only way to put it.
 Surely this way is wrong: It has not changed in one respect, but has in another.
 There would be nothing strange about that.
 But ‘Nothing has changed’ means: Although I have no right to change my report about what I saw, since I see the same things now as before—still, I am incomprehensibly compelled to report completely different things, one after the other.
 (Wittgenstein 1980b, p.
 2.474)

 In this respect therapy, then, is about ‘seeing the world anew’—in a way nothing has changed, all that has changed is, as Rank reminds us, our interpretation of events.
-For, as Wittgenstein reminded us in the mystical remarks from the Tractatus which we quoted earlier: ‘not how the world is, is the mystical, but that it is’ (Tractatus 6.44) for the ‘mystical’ frontiers are those which ‘show themselves’ for they are in themselves ‘inexpressible’.
+For, as Wittgenstein reminded us in the mystical remarks from the Tractatus which we quoted earlier: ‘not how the world is, is the mystical, but that it is’ (Tractatus 6.44), for the ‘mystical’ frontiers are those which ‘show themselves’ for they are in themselves ‘inexpressible’.
 As Janik and Toulmin put it: ‘his philosophy aims at solving the problem of the nature and limits of description.
 His world-view expresses the belief that the sphere of what can only be shown must be protected from those who try to say it’ (Janik and Toulmin 1973, p.
 195).

 7. Conclusions

 So, in conclusion, the present article has been an invitation to ‘reboot’, or perhaps better, ‘remove the boots’ of psychotherapeutic and counselling practice in the light of the insights of both the mystical tradition of theologia mystica and the writings of Ludwig Wittgenstein.
-Once the boots of speculative psychology are removed the practitioner is able to feel the sand of the littoral that lies between saying and showing under their toes.
-In the words of the contemporary mystical writer Thomas Moore: ‘the purpose of therapy is not to come to a rational, logical solution to a problem, but to explore it in different ways so that eventually a new perspective arises and a solution appears out of the intense reflection’ (Moore 2017, p.
+Once the boots of speculative psychology are removed, the practitioner is able to feel the sand of the littoral that lies between saying and showing under their toes.
+In the words of the contemporary mystical writer Thomas Moore: ‘the purpose of therapy is not to come to a rational, logical solution to a problem, but to explore it in different ways so that eventually a new perspective arises, and a solution appears out of the intense reflection’ (Moore 2017, p.
 873).
 That perspective, I have argued here, comes into existence as the therapist and client play ‘the language game’ of mystical therapy on the warm sands that lie between saying and showing, knowing and unknowing, the rational and the mystical.

 Funding: This research received no external funding.